liamstatham/LearningJournal/README.md

   - Azure fundamentals certification
   - 100 Days of code (C#/python)

+### 07/07/21
+  - Unit testing...
+  - Data driven unit testing, using a SQL database connection
+  - Parameterising settings etc
+  - Looping through data tables (handy to know in C# as well as python!)

 ### 06/07/21
   - More unit testing!
 (Almost done the course now)
   - More string asserts, along with collection asserts